-These budgets are revised by the County Office of Education's governing board and district superintendent during the year to give consideration to unanticipated income and expenditures.
+These budgets are revised by the County Office of Education's governing board and County Office of Education superintendent during the year to give consideration to unanticipated income and expenditures.

 Formal budgetary integration was used as a management control device during the year for all budgeted funds.
 The County Office of Education employs budget control by minor object and by individual appropriation accounts.
 Expenditures cannot legally exceed appropriations by major object code.